cablelabs/micronets-mso-portal-stub/README.md

 ### Request Registration Token:
 Method: POST

 The deviceID and clientID are provided in the POST body as JSON data.
 An authorization token is generated (and returned).
-The token is used internally to identify a registration context.
+The token is used internally to identify a registration context when it receives subsequent requests in this registration process (csrt, cert).
 The deviceID and clientID are stored in the registration context.

 #### url: `/portal/registration-token`